purarue/commands-discordpy-starter/README.md

 # its location on your system
 ./setup.sh
 # If you're going to post this to your own github, feel free to re-initialize the git repo:
+rm -rf .git
 git init
 ```

-Use `pipenv shell` to enter the virtualenvironment when in the directory.
+Use `pipenv shell` to enter the virtual environment when in the directory.

-[See here for how to create the bot and getting your token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), put that in a file named: `.token.yaml`, like so:
+See [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for how to create the bot and get your token; put your token it in a file named: `.token.yaml`, like so:

 ```
 token: !!str YOUR_TOKEN_HERE